Isometrica/dev-cookbook/SCM.md

   - `rc/[version number]`

     - Release candidate branch
-    - Branch off of `develop` for each release candidate.
+    - Branch off of `develop` and tagged for each release candidate.
     - Apply fixes to release candidate on _only_ on this branch.
     - Can be merged into `develop` periodically
     - Merged into `master` and tagged when released